Petzys/ret2libc/README.md

 The executable file `exploit_me` has the `setuid` bit, allowing the binary to run with the privileges of its owner `root`.
 In combination with the fact that any user is allowed to execute the file, it has a buffer overflow and is using `setuid(0)` in the code, this allows for a **privilege escalation**.

+#### Risk

-Risk: Unprivileged users may act as the owners of files which have the `setuid`, thereby allowing the unauthorized reading and modification of data as well as possible privilege escalation and thereby full machine compromise.
+Unprivileged users may act as the owners of files which have the `setuid`, thereby allowing the unauthorized reading and modification of data as well as possible privilege escalation and thereby full machine compromise.

+Since this finding only turns into an vulnerability once an attacker found an exploit in the code, the chance of it occurring is low.

+**Therefore, the risk of this finding is medium.**

 #### Advise